RhodiumToad/pllua-ng/README.md

 WARNING: interfaces are not stable and are subject to change.

-Currently it probably only builds against a fairly recent 11devel checkout of pg; fixing that is forthcoming.
+Currently it should build against pg 9.6 and pg10 (and 11devel).
 It is known that this module will never work on pg versions before 9.5 (we rely critically on memory context callbacks, which were introduced in that version).

 Only Lua 5.3 is supported at this time.